vivian1tsui/optimize_polarization/README.md

 # Minimizing Polarization in Noisy Leader-Follower Opinion Dynamics

-This code accompanies the paper "Minimizing Polarization in Noisy Leader-Follower Opinion Dynamics" submitted to NeurIPS 2022.
+This code accompanies the paper "Minimizing Polarization in Noisy Leader-Follower Opinion Dynamics" submitted to IEEE Transactions on Knowledge and Data Engineering.
 The code is written in *Julia v1.3.1*.

 ## Datasets